slowproj/slowdash/docs/ControlsScript.md

 from slowpy.control import ControlSystem ctrl = ControlSystem()

-# make a control node for a SCPI command of "MEAS:V0" on a device at 192.168.1.43
+# Create a control node for SCPI command "MEAS:V0" on a device at 192.168.1.43
 V0 = ctrl.ethernet(host='192.168.1.43', port=17674).scpi().command('MEAS:V0')

 while True:
-  # read a value from the control node, with a SCPI command "MEAS:V?"
+  # Read a value from the control node using SCPI command "MEAS:V?"
   value = V0.get()
   ...
 ```